Launch Jupyter Hub in Q Blocks Instance

 This script will install required dependencies and Jupyter hub software.

-• See this guide on where to find Extra Port and Host information.
+See this on where to find Extra Port and Host information.

 EXTRA_PORT is the extra port shown under More info section of your instance.